Click on a heading for additional information regarding the specification

 - 5. Tiling and screeds

-All ground floor habitable spaces with plaster walls and ceilings (hall, WC, bathroom, living-room, kitchen, dining-room, office) are provided with tiled floors, using tiles elected from our range.
+All ground floor habitable spaces with plaster walls and ceilings (hall, WC, bathroom, living-room, kitchen, dining-room, office) are provided with tiled floors (excl. bedroom or office), using tiles elected from our range.

 Skirtings (to be selected from our range) are provided in tiled and plastered areas.